-This tutorial introduces how to use access logs to rapidly locate an abnormal backend server.
-For more information, see Configure access logs.
+This tutorial introduces how to use access logs to rapidly locate an unhealthy backend server.

 - Log Service is activated.